Five-flavor pentaquarks and other light- and heavy-flavor symmetry partners of the LHCb hidden-charm pentaquark: Symmetries

-HFS refers to the fact that the structure of a heavy-light hadron (i.e. the ``brown muck'' around the heavy quark) is independent of the flavor of the heavy{ }quark.
+First, we will consider the constraints that HFS and SU(3)-flavor symmetry impose on the potential between a heavy antimeson and a heavy baryon.
+HFS refers to the fact that the structure of a heavy-light hadron (i.e. the ``brown muck'' around the heavy quark) is independent of the flavor of the heavy quark.
 As applied to heavy{-}hadron molecules, HFS implies that the potential among heavy hadrons is independent of the flavor of the heavy quarks inside the heavy hadrons.
-The most clear example of this symmetry in molecular states are the $Z_c$'s and $Z_b$'s resonances~\cite{Guo:2013sya}, which {are repeated} in the charm and bottom sectors and{ }are conjectured to be $D^{(*)}\bar{D}^*$ and $B^{(*)}\bar{B}^*$ bound states, respectively.
-If applied to the molecular pentaquarks, from HFS we expect the potential in the $\bar{D} \Sigma_c$, $\bar{D} \Sigma_b$, ${B} \Sigma_c$ and ${B} \Sigma_b$ two-body systems to be identical (plus similar relations for the $\bar{D} \Sigma_c^*$, $\bar{D}^* \Sigma_c$ and $\bar{D}^* \Sigma_c^*$ family of molecules).
-For simplicity we will often use the generic notation $P$ and $P^*$ for the $J^P = 0^-, 1^-$ heavy mesons and $\Sigma_Q$ and $\Sigma_Q^*$ for the $J^P = \tfrac{1}{2}^+$ and $\tfrac{3}{2}^+$ heavy baryons, independently of whether they are their {charm} or bottom versions.
-In addition we will use the notation $P_s$, $P_s^*$ for the heavy mesons with $S=1$ and $\Xi_Q'$, $\Xi_Q^*$ and $\Omega_Q$, $\Omega_Q^*$ for the heavy baryons with $S=-1$ and $S=-2$.
+The clearest example of this symmetry in molecular states are the $Z_c$'s and $Z_b$'s resonances~\cite{Guo:2013sya}, which {are repeated} in the charm and bottom sectors and{ }are conjectured to be $D^{(*)}\bar{D}^*$ and $B^{(*)}\bar{B}^*$ bound states, respectively.
+If applied to the molecular pentaquarks, from HFS we expect the potentials in the $\bar{D} \Sigma_c$, $\bar{D} \Sigma_b$, ${B} \Sigma_c$ and ${B} \Sigma_b$ two-body systems to be identical (plus similar relations for the $\bar{D} \Sigma_c^*$, $\bar{D}^* \Sigma_c$ and $\bar{D}^* \Sigma_c^*$ family of molecules).
+For simplicity we will often use the generic notation $P$ and $P^*$ for the $J^P = 0^-, 1^-$ heavy mesons and $\Sigma_Q$ and $\Sigma_Q^*$ for the $J^P = {1/2}^+$ and ${3/2}^+$ heavy baryons, irrespective of whether they are their {charm} or bottom versions.
+In addition we will use the notation $P_s$, $P_s^*$ for the heavy mesons with $S=1$ and $\Xi_Q'$, $\Xi_Q^*$ ($\Omega_Q$, $\Omega_Q^*$) for the heavy baryons with $S=-1$ ($S=-2$).